Outer Banks (TV series): Development

 On May 3, 2019, it was announced that Netflix had given the production a series order for a first season consisting of ten episodes.
 The series was created and executive produced by Josh Pate, Jonas Pate, and Shannon Burke.
 On July 24, 2020, Netflix renewed the series for a second season.
 On December 7, 2021, Netflix renewed the series for a third season.
 On February 18, 2023, ahead of the third season premiere, Netflix renewed the series for a fourth season.
+On November 4, 2024, ahead of the fourth season part 2 premiere, Netflix renewed the series for a fifth and final season.

 Casting

 Alongside the initial series announcement, it was reported that Chase Stokes, Madelyn Cline, Madison Bailey, Jonathan Daviss, Rudy Pankow, Charles Esten, Austin North, and Drew Starkey were cast in starring roles.
 On July 2, 2019, Caroline Arapoglou joined the cast in a recurring role.
 On October 22, 2020, Elizabeth Mitchell was cast in a recurring role for the second season.
 On April 15, 2021, Carlacia Grant joined the cast in a recurring capacity for the second season.
 Upon the third season renewal, Grant was promoted to a series regular.
 On June 23, 2022, Andy McQueen, Fiona Palomo, and Lou Ferrigno Jr. were cast in undisclosed capacities for the third season.
 On July 5, 2022, Stokes' stand-in double, Alexander "AJ" Jennings, was killed in a hit-and-run accident near Charleston, South Carolina.
+On February 29, 2024, it was announced that Pollyanna McIntosh, J. Anthony Crane, Brianna Brown, Rigo Sanchez, and Mia Challis were cast in recurring roles for the series' fourth season.
+On June 20, 2025, Crane and Cullen Moss were promoted to series regulars for the fifth season.